-What is Partners in Policymaking®?
+Partners in Policymaking®

-- Adults who have a developmental disability
+- Adults who have an intellectual or developmental disability.

 - Attendance at all six-monthly sessions is mandatory.